Noise Levels in Cut and Shoot, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 54 Cut and Shoot residents, or 3.1%, live above that level.
 By land area, 10.3% of Cut and Shoot is above 55 dBA.

 Average noise levels for Cut and Shoot residents, grouped by direction from the center of Cut and Shoot.
-Northern Cut and Shoot carries the highest population-weighted average; Central Cut and Shoot carries the lowest.
-Just 0% of residents in Central Cut and Shoot live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern Cut and Shoot.
+The highest population-weighted average is in southwestern Cut and Shoot; the lowest is in eastern Cut and Shoot, where just 2% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Eastern Cut and Shoot